 Many of us know all about the benefits of tummy tuck surgery.
 Also known as an abdominoplasty, a tummy tuck is a surgical procedure that tightens your stomach muscles.
 It removes excess skin and creases on your abdomen, which are the result of rapid weight loss, pregnancy, or aging.

-As much as an abdominoplasty can improve your physique, many have begun to turn to this cosmetic procedure to correct physical complications such as hernias.
+As much as an abdominoplasty can improve your physique, many have begun to turn to this cosmetic surgery procedure to correct physical complications such as hernias.

 What is a Hernia?

-A hernia develops when a stomach organ, like the intestines, pushes through an opening in the muscle or tissue holding it in place.
+A hernia occurs when a stomach organ pushes through an opening in the muscle or tissue holding it in place.
 This usually happens when muscles in the stomach have weakened, often appearing in and around the belly button (navel).